AnsariAbdullah/codewars-solution/codewars/6kyu/unique_in_order/readme.md

 ## Solution
 Iterate through the passed parameter (item or array) and check if the next element is same.
 If not push the value inside a new array else do nothing.
 Return the new array in the end.

+## Alternate solution
+Spread the parameter into an array and use `filter` on that array to filter out items whos next element is same to the current element.